 Religious Education enables pupils to investigate and reflect on some of the most fundamental questions asked by people.
 At Avon House we develop pupils' knowledge and understanding of the major world faiths and we address the fundamental questions in life, for example, the meaning of life and the existence of a divine spirit.
-We enable pupils to develop a sound knowledge of the world's main religions and those that are practised by pupils at our school.
+We enable pupils to develop a sound knowledge of the world's main religions and world views, as well as the beliefs of those who do not adhere to a faith, and those that are practiced by pupils at our school.

-As a Rights Respecting School pupils reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
+As a Rights Respecting School, pupils reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the pupils learn from religions as well as about religions.